usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 When measuring access time in ns-3, we recommend to count the "I" and "Q" outcomes and filter out the "D", "F", and "A" outcomes.
-The [TS22179]_ standard suggests that access time should be less than 300ms for 99 % of all MCPTT requests, but suggests that the system should have negligible backhaul delay and not be overloaded (less than 70 % load per node) when comparing against this threshold.
+The [TS22179]_ standard suggests that access time should be less than 300 ms for 99 % of all MCPTT requests, but suggests that the system should have negligible backhaul delay and not be overloaded (less than 70 % load per node) when comparing against this threshold.
 In simulations, the access time may rise above